 Amy joined Activities Abroad during the placement year of her degree in Travel and Tourism Management and has never left!
 She has now worked her way up to Product and Operations Manager, whilst spending time working in almost every other department on the way!

-There are not many places we sell that she has not been during her time with the company and there are not many activities that she hasn’t tried her hand at over the years.
+There are not many places we sell that she has not visited during her time with the company and there are not many activities that she hasn’t tried her hand at over the years.

-Growing up with a very active family in the Lake District Amy learnt to sail, kayak and hike from a very young age.
+Growing up with a very active family in the Lake District, Amy learnt to sail, kayak and hike from a very young age.
 She was also lucky enough to be able to travel extensively with her family during the school holidays, taking part in as many activities as possible and making friends with the local people.
-During secondary school her first ever job was at The Outward Bound Trust as part of work experience.
-Whilst still at school, her passion for adventure travel was born.
+During secondary school, her first ever job was at The Outward Bound Trust as part of work experience; whilst still at school, her passion for adventure travel was born.

-A big kid at heart, Amy loves finding really unspoilt and genuine experiences that everyone in the family will enjoy and be able to fully participate in – let’s face it, it is hardly a family holiday if either the kids are sat watching Mum and Dad take part in an activity or vice versa!
+A big kid at heart, Amy loves finding really unspoilt and genuine experiences that everyone in the family will enjoy and be able to fully participate in – let’s face it, it is hardly a family holiday if the kids are sat watching Mum and Dad take part in an activity or vice versa!

 - Lake District

 - Costa Rica